 Gradually, the violence of the bird attacks increases, and she’s no longer the only target.
 These attacks come in random waves; they are vicious and merciless but, most disturbingly of all, we don’t know why they’re happening.
 This is the main question that we and the characters ask throughout the movie, and one that cleverly remains unanswered.

-Former model Tippi Hedren plays the classic cool blonde with a fresh edge while perfectly dressed by Edith Head (note the fab fur coat).
-Rod Taylor’s Mitch acts has a sort of gravitational center for all the women in the film, wanted and need by them for different reasons.
-Between shots of traditional chivalry from the strong, rugged man who saves the day, one can see the nuanced feelings of frustation for his mother smothering (interpreted by Jessica Tandy), in a subtle performance that is often overlooked.
+Former model Tippi Hedren plays the classic cool blonde with a fresh edge while perfectly dressed by Edith Head (take note of her fabulous fur coat).
+Rod Taylor’s Mitch acts has a sort of gravitational center for all the women in the film, wanted and needed by them for different reasons.
+Between shots of traditional chivalry from the strong, rugged man who saves the day, one can see the nuanced feelings of frustration that stem from his mother smothering (interpreted by Jessica Tandy), in a subtle performance that is often overlooked.

 Loosely based on the 1952 story The Birds by Daphne du Maurier, it features scenes of graphic horror that are amongst the most unsettling of Hitchcock’s work — particularly the one with the murdered man, cut with quick shots that get closer and closer to the eaten eyeballs.
 Having no soundtrack, it sets the tone by shifting from noisy, nervous bird attacks to moments of eerie silence — for nothing is scarier than the growing tension of seeing the crows outside the school or the massive amount of birds in the end that are silent and still, as if waiting for the right moment to strike.

 Equally disturbing are the apparently random accidents that happen as we begin to notice the birds’s behaviour is not natural, like a bird loudly crashing into a window.